 - United Way of the Treasure Valley

-- We encourage customers to pay what they can, so balances don’t become overwhelming down the road.
-For those struggling with bills, we will help set up a realistic path forward with payment arrangements.
-Our Customer Care team is available to help at or from 8 a.m. to 5:30 p.m., Monday through Friday.
+- For those struggling with bills, we have implemented numerous new payment arrangement options to help set up a realistic path forward for past-due balances.
+Our Customer Care team is available to help at or from 7:30 a.m. to 6:30 p.m., Mountain Time, Monday through Friday.

 - Our offices are closed to the public, but My Account, drop boxes and pay stations are still available for payments.
 Be sure to check pay station availability if in doubt.
 You can find a list of locations at idahopower.com/accounts-service/make-payment/pay-in-person.